anzelpwj/heb_python_class/session-04_basic_cli.md

 - Example `$ rm old_data.txt`
 - Removes a file.
-  - This does *not* go into a Recyling Bin/Trash.
+  - This does *not* go into a Recycling Bin/Trash.
 The file is __GONE__ unless you want to start doing heavy forensics.
 - You can remove folders only if they're empty.
   - `rm -rf` overrides this but you can delete __everything__ on your computer if you're not careful.